mitchpaulus/dotfiles/notes/algorithms.md

 - Can always rewrite inequality as less than or equal to.
   - Multiply both sides by -1 to switch sign direction.

+## Recursion to Iteration

+From ChatGPT:
+One common method for converting recursion to iteration is to use a stack data structure to simulate the function call stack that is used in recursive function calls.

+Here is a general outline of the process:

+1. Create a stack data structure to store the state of the function at each recursive call.
+2. Modify the recursive function to accept an additional parameter, which will be used to store the state of the function on the stack.
+3. Instead of making a recursive function call, push the state of the function onto the stack and return to the beginning of the function.
+4. At the beginning of the function, check if the stack is empty.
+If it is, return the final result.
+If it is not empty, pop the top element off the stack and use it to restore the state of the function.
+5. Continue the function execution from the point where it left off, using the restored state.